Rent to Buy Mortgages

 The interest rate on your mortgage won’t be any different to what you’d end up with if you weren’t applying through Rent to Buy.

-Is the Rent to Buy scheme right for you?
+Is the Rent-to-Buy scheme right for you?

-We’ve rounded them up for you below…
+We’ve rounded up some alternatives for you below…

 Alternatives to consider

-Shared Ownership allows you to buy a share of a property and then rent the remaining share from a council or housing association.
-If and when you can afford it, you can buy more shares in your home, which is known as staircasing.
+Shared Ownership allows you to buy a share of a property and rent the remaining share from a council or housing association.
+If and when you can afford it, you can buy more shares in your home, known as staircasing.
 The more of the property you own, the less rent you pay.

-Get matched with a broker who specialises in Rent to Buy mortgages
+Get matched with a broker who specialises in Rent-to-Buy mortgages.

 Our broker matching service can connect you with a broker who has experience helping struggling first-time buyers get onto the property ladder.